Repurposed Kids Play Kitchen Hutch

 I spray painted both of them white.

 I measured and cut three pieces of fabric to fit the three bottom shelves.
-I had fabric left over from the little upholstered stool I made over.
+There was fabric left over from the little upholstered stool I made over.

 Next, I liked the fake drawers that the hutch had originally, so I taped off three drawers and painted them blue (of course).